cloudify-cosmo/getcloudify.org/source/bower_components/blueprints-catalog/README.md

 <script src="dist/blueprinting_catalog_widget.min.js"></script>
 ```
 And add a `blueprintingCatalogWidget` to your app dependencies.
+__Important note:__ if you are using routes you __have to__ set the _reloadOnSearch_ options to FALSE for the routes corresponding to the page with plugin.

 If you would like to use the widget on the page without AngularJS, you would need to add angular script and additional widget asset before the assets, added on previous step:
 ```html